-- Subscribe to a health insurance (also called mutuelle/ziekenfonds) to get access to partial reimbursement of your medical costs.
-The majority of these funds are linked to the country’s political parties but they are accessible to everyone.
+- Subscribe to a health insurance fund of your choice (ziekenfonds or mutualiteit) to get access to partial reimbursement of your medical costs.

-- If applicable, subscribe or ask your company to subscribe to an additional insurance that reimburses costs which are not fully covered by the mandatory Belgian health insurance.
+- If applicable, take an additional insurance (for example: hospitalisation insurances) that reimburses costs which are not fully covered by the mandatory Belgian health insurance.
 Some employers cover additional insurances for their employees, check with your employer to find out exactly what is covered.

 - Be aware that for replacement income, only in the very specific case of illness-related work absence lasting more than one month, a waiting period of 6 months applies (full-time employment) from the date of subscription.
 During this period, you can check with your employer what to do (which insurance you can take) or during your stay in the hospital, you can ask the social service of the hospital for help.

 - How do I have to pay the contributions?

 - If you are a salaried worker, contributions for the Belgian social security system are withheld from your income.
-You nevertheless still need to subscribe to a health insurance (‘ziekenfonds’ in Dutch)
+Nevertheless, you still need to subscribe to a health insurance of your choice.

 - If you are self-employed you need to register with a social security fund of your choice and afterwards with a health insurance fund of your choice.

-- The Belgian health care system covers basic healthcare reimbursements for doctor, hospital and medication costs.
-For more information, or a specific coverage question, contact your health insurance.
+- The mandatory Belgian insurance for medical care covers healthcare reimbursements for doctors, specialists, and hospital and medication costs.
+For more information, or a specific coverage question, contact your health insurance fund.

 - Whichever fund you have a membership with, you will always have to pay part of the medical costs yourself (remgeld in Dutch).
 The amount you will be reimbursed is the same for each fund as reimbursements are legally determined.
 The health funds merely act as ‘intermediaries’ between the national health care system and its members.

-- The content and fees for additional health and hospitalization insurances vary between insurance companies.
-Check carefully what the terms and conditions are of the policy you want to purchase
+- The content and fees for additional health, dental and hospitalization insurances vary between insurance companies.
+Check carefully what the terms and conditions are of the policy you want to purchase.

-- The European Health Insurance Card is a free card that gives you access to medically necessary, state-provided healthcare during a temporary stay in any of the 28 EU countries, Iceland, Liechtenstein, Norway and Switzerland, under the same conditions and at the same cost (free in some countries) as people insured in that country.
-It is not an alternative to travel insurance and dos not guarantee free services
+- The European Health Insurance Card or EHIC-card is a free card that gives you access to medically necessary, state-provided, healthcare during a temporary stay in any of the EU countries as well as Iceland, Liechtenstein, Norway and Switzerland, under the same conditions and at the same cost as people insured in that country.
+It is not an alternative to travel insurance and does not guarantee free services.

 Supplier, Channels and tools: